OPEN STAR CLUSTERS : 8 of 10

-We have already seen that clusters are made and formed in great stellar hatcheries within nebulae, whose stars are produce over some short and defined timeframe.
-Any Colour-Magnitude Diagram (CMD) is really only a small ‘snap-shot’ of the cluster at its certain specified age.
-We find this from the overall stellar characteristics within each cluster CMD, very useful clues of the cluster ages and the general stellar states of overall evolution of stars it contains.
+We have already seen that clusters are made and formed in great stellar hatcheries within emission nebulae, whose stellar populations are quickly produced roughly at the same time.
+Once stars join the Main Sequence, the stellar masses determines the rate of evolution.
+The heavier the star, the quicker it evolves.
+Most stars sit in their places on the main sequence for 80% of their lifetime, before moving away to become red giants.
+Therefore, any created Colour-Magnitude Diagram (CMD) is really only a small ‘snap-shot’ of the evolutionary state of the stellar populations et at the cluster’s specified age.
+We simply find from the overall distribution of stellar characteristics found within each cluster CMD, very useful clues finding the cluster age.
 In this regard, looking at various open cluster CMD’s shows that open clusters vary significantly.
-It therefore becomes easy to distinguishing between, say, some brand-new cluster and another aged one.
+It therefore becomes easy to distinguishing between, say, some brand-new or aged cluster one.

 Visually, the first notable thing on the CMD is the line of stars forming an S-shaped or sting-shaped curve.
 All the brightest and bluest stars are placed at the top-left moving across the curve to the bottom right corner.
 This principal line contains mainly similar solar-mass stars and is called the Main Sequence.
 (White Circle ‘2’ in Figure 1.)

 Each component that appears on this line are non-evolved stars that are consuming their hydrogen fuel at a steady rate and are in both gravitational and thermal equilibrium.
 Any star on this line will spend about 80% of its lifetime more or less near the same place on the CMD.
 After some period of time eventually the star will have consumed significant portions of its hydrogen which soon affects stellar structures.